 “We started out in civilian planes.
 I flew the AT-6 [Texan], and twin-engine and four-engine planes toward the end.
 The biggest plane I checked out in was the B-17 Flying Fortress.”

-Since they were the first class, they had their choice of assignments.
+Since they were the first class of women pilots, they had their choice of assignments.
 Blake picked Long Beach, California, figuring it was closer to Honolulu, and she might get to go home.
 The also had their choice of teaching cadets how to fly or moving airplanes from base to base.
 She picked the latter.